-Top-dress blackberries with 100g per square metre of general-purpose fertiliser in mid-spring and cover with a 7cm (3in) organic mulch annually.
+Top-dress blackberries with 100g per sq m (4oz per sq yard) of general-purpose fertiliser in mid-spring and cover with a 7cm (3in) organic mulch annually.
 Make sure the mulch is placed 5cm (2in) away from the new canes and the crown to prevent rotting.

 Water young plants every 7-10 days during dry spells.
 While mature plants shouldn’t need extra watering, their fruit size will benefit from watering every 10-14 days if the summer is particularly dry.

 Pruning and training

 Blackberries are vigorous and need regular pruning and training.
 Regularly tie in the shoots of newly-planted canes.
 Once these reach their first winter, cut back all sideshoots produced on these main canes to 5cm (2in).
 It is mainly from the resulting fruiting spurs that flowers are formed.

 In the second year after planting the crown will throw up new canes from ground level.
 Loosely bundle these together; insert four bamboo canes in a square vertically around the crown and pull the new canes into the centre; then tie some sturdy twine around the square to hold the new canes in place.